5 Min Read

 Available around the clock and constantly gathering information about the latest cybersecurity threats and trends, these teams have the tools and resources necessary to keep essential systems secure and performing at a high level.
 With many companies now working remotely, adding a flexible VCISO service to serve as an extension of their IT teams makes even more sense.

-At Compuquip Cybersecurity, we’ve been helping organizations throughout Florida and the Caribbean strengthen their network security programs for decades.
+At Compuquip Cybersecurity, we’ve been helping organizations strengthen their network security programs for decades.
 As a fully remote organization, we understand the cybersecurity challenges that come along with the virtual workplace and can provide the guidance you need to ensure your critical cyber infrastructure remains secure for your customers and your distributed workforce.

 Contact us today for a consultation to find out what our cybersecurity solutions can do for your business.